weakish/google-docs-fs/README.txt

 1. For reasons I cannot fathom, presentations cannot be uploaded.
 If anyone finds that it works for them, can you please let me know?
-2. Moving files into the root directory of the file system has bizarre effects (usually erasing the file).
-3. Trying mkdir in anything other than the root directory doesn't work.
+2. Trying mkdir in anything other than the root directory doesn't work.
-4. Python 2.6 behaves strangely with gdata-python-client.
+3. Python 2.6 behaves strangely with gdata-python-client.
 If you want to use Python 2.6 then copy the files into the right place with the following command: sudo mv /usr/local/lib/python2.6/dist-packages/{atom,gdata*} /usr/lib/python2.6/dist-packages/